labibliotheque/CBN_2017/lb_backoffice/README.md

 note : if the first commit succeed but not the second one then first commit has to be revert manually before retry.

+# Development

+To test github access during development, run the simulator from root repository directory :

+  $ ruby -I . local.rb

+note it require some gems (sinatra)

 # Test case

 * login